 Power to the People

-If you are planning to return to work soon and are experiencing negative or worrying feelings, there are a few things you can do to ensure you protect your mental health.
+If you are planning to return to the workplace soon and are experiencing negative or worrying feelings, there are a few things you can do to ensure you protect your mental health.
 Firstly, talk things through.
-Sharing how you are feeling with friends and family helps keep people aware of where you’re at and what you’re working through and you may feel comforted that you’re not the only one feeling this way.
-It’s also important to speak to your colleagues and your manager to discuss the changes that will be made to the office and ways of working to continue social distancing at work and ease your concerns.
+Sharing how you are feeling with friends and family helps keep people aware of where you’re at and what you’re working through.
+You may feel comforted that you’re not the only one feeling this way.
+It’s also important to speak to your colleagues and your manager to discuss the changes that will be made to the office and ways of working to ease your concerns.

 – Approaching the discussion with information on the changes that will be made to limit social contact